top of page

 The following are ten 90 minute training sessions available at NO COST to operators, managers and engineers.

-Continuing Education Units (CEUs) or Professional Development Hours (PDHs) are available when participants meet award requirements.
+For those certified in OR, WA, ID, NV or HI; Continuing Education Units (CEUs) or Professional Development Hours (PDHs) are available when participants meet award requirements.
+Those certified in other states may attend Free but are not awarded CEUs/PDHs.

 Select: VIEW MORE to see sample SLIDES and EXAMPLE QUESTIONS participants should be able to answer after attending the session and mentor followup.